Jsparrow/jsparrow.github.io/docs/github/getting-started.md

 ### How to use when it is installed
 1. Create pull request to GitHub
-2. Webhook is called that invokes jSparrow with url to repository and changeset
+2. Webhook is called that invokes jSparrow with URL to repository and change-set
 3. jSparrow fetches code from GitHub using GitHub App authentication
 4. jSparrow makes changes on code
 5. jSparrow pushes changes back to GitHub